tsaad-dev/drafts/sfrr/draft-mtaillon-summary-frr.md

 between the PLR and MP.
 This handshake is performed using Extended ASSOCIATION object that carries the B-SFRR-Ready Extended Association ID in both the RSVP Path and Resv messages of the protected LSP.

+When using procedures defined in this document, the PLR MUST ensure bypass tunnel assignment can satisfy the protected LSP MTU requirements post FRR.
+This avoids any packets from being dropped due to exceeding the MTU size of the bypass tunnel after traffic is  rerouted on the bypass tunnel post failure.

 ### PLR Signaling Procedure